CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/9-ways-your-website-is-killing-your-business.md

 **Give some thought to your website's organization**.
 If you can, ask your customers where they would think to go to find x—their responses may surprise you.

 Shallow navigation isn't a concern for a basic 5-page website.
 But, if I'm working on a website with 15, 20, or more pages, I'm mindful about creating hierarchy and content pillars.
 I also always follow **best practices for URLs** and add **breadcrumb trails** to all page headers.

+<a id="design"></a>

 ### Outdated or amateurish design